NORTHERN CALIFORNIA BASEBALL

-It's been stated before that the most difficult task in all of sport is to strike a round hardball squarely and with authority using a rounded club, especially when the ball is traveling 90-plus miles per hour, all-the-while dipping, sinking, cutting or sailing; not to mention trying to hit a curveball, slider, splitter, spitter, knuckler, change-up, forkball, screwball or God only knows what else; and if that weren't enough, there's the fear factor, conscious or subconscious, of the brush-back, high-and-tight-one or even the bean ball, whether intentional or not, that can bruise, brake a bone, or even kill you.
-Ah yes, baseball, the non-contact sport --Baseball, good for the soul but tough on the body--From The Existential Ballplayer.
+The Existential Ballplayer--"The most difficult task in all of sport is to strike a round hardball squarely and with authority using a rounded club, especially when the ball is traveling 90-plus miles per hour, all-the-while dipping, sinking, cutting or sailing; not to mention trying to hit a curveball, slider, splitter, spitter, knuckler, change-up, forkball, screwball or God only knows what else, and if that weren't enough, there's the fear factor, conscious or subconscious, of the brush-back, high-and-tight-one, or the dreaded beanball, whether intentional or not, that can bruise, break a bone, or even kill you.
+Ah yes, baseball, the non-contact sport -- good for the soul but tough on the body."

 HISTORY OF NORTHERN CALIFORNIA BASEBALL